Undergraduate Pathway in Engineering

 - Problem solving, Creative Thinking and Analytical Skills

-In all Brunel University London Engineering degrees, students develop a range of skills valued by employers such as critical thinking, analysis and communication.
+Throughout your time at the College and Brunel University London, you will develop a range of skills that are valued by employers – such as critical thinking, analysis and effective communication.

-Each student is expected to undertake a minimum number of hours in individual study per week in order to support and build the skills, knowledge and understanding presented in each lecture and seminar groups.
-It is expected that students will increase the number of individual study hours as they approach summative assessment events.
-The ability for students to expand their learning by creating effective self-directed study patterns is a transferable skill deemed fundamental to further academic success as well as a key time-management tool.
-All students have access to Brunel University Library which supports learners though a range a services.
+You will be expected to undertake a minimum number of hours in individual study per week in order to support the skills, knowledge and understanding presented in each lecture and tutorial session.
+These hours are expected to increase as you approach formal assessments.
+The ability to expand your learning by creating effective self-directed study patterns is a transferable skill that is fundamental to academic success.

-The library is well stocked with books and journals and citation indexes for researching further primary and secondary sources.
-There also bookable group study rooms and access to specialist Librarians who can help with any enquiries.
-The library is also open 24/7 during Brunel University London's term time, enabling students to be flexible in their personalised learning preferences.
+You will have access to Brunel University Library, which is well stocked with books and journals and citation indexes for researching primary and secondary sources.
+There also bookable group study rooms and specialist Librarians who can help with bespoke requests.
+The library is open 24/7 during term time, enabling full flexibility.

 This pathway leads to the following Brunel University London degrees:

 - Chemical Engineering BEng

 - Civil Engineering BEng (Hons)

 - Civil Engineering (Environmental Engineering) BEng

 - Civil Engineering (Flood and Coastal Engineering) BEng